FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 FreeRADIUS Server works out of the box with a [[rlm_sql|large list of SQL servers]]

-These instructions are based on the [[SQL HOWTO]] which is outdated for the 3.x versions and will discribe the configuration on Debian/Ubuntu (tested with Freeradius 3.0.11 version).
+These instructions are based on the [[SQL HOWTO]] which is outdated for the 3.x versions and will discribe the configuration on Debian/Ubuntu (tested with FreeRADIUS 3.0.11 version).

 ##Before You Start##